If you’re looking to give back and connect with your community, check out our handy list of non-profit organisations with a worthy cause.

 Habitat for Humanity

-Help create a decent home for the less fortunate with Habitat for Humanity’s Project HomeWorks.
-This initiative may not be as easy as others (the cleaning can get pretty intense) but anything to give the elderly, low-income families and those with disabilities a safe and sanitary home.
+Help create a stable home for the less fortunate with Habitat for Humanity’s Project HomeWorks.
+This initiative may be more laborious as others (the cleaning can get pretty intense), but you’ll be giving the elderly, low-income families and those with disabilities a safe and sanitary home.
 Planning to volunteer with the family?
 Join the UnLitter Red Dot programme for a clean-up at your neighbourhood.

 Singapore Anti-Narcotics Association